-We believe that the standard business cards sold by our Vistaprint business unit provide a concrete example of the potential of our mass customization business model to deliver significant customer value and to develop strong profit franchises in large markets that were previously low growth and commoditized.
-The current Cimpress operations for a typical order of 250 business cards in Europe and North America require less than 14 seconds of human labor for all of pre-press, printing, cutting and packaging, versus an hour or more for traditional printers.
+We believe that the standard business cards sold by our Vistaprint business provide a concrete example of the potential of our mass customization business model to deliver significant customer value and to develop strong profit franchises in large markets that were previously low growth and commoditized.
+The current Vistaprint operations for a typical order of 250 business cards in Europe and North America require less than 14 seconds of human labor for all of pre-press, printing, cutting and packaging, versus an hour or more for traditional printers.
 Combined with advantages of scale in purchasing of materials, our self-service ordering, pre-press automation, auto-scheduling and automated manufacturing processes enable us to produce standard business cards at a fraction of the cost of typical traditional printers with very consistent quality and delivery reliability.
 Achieving this type of efficiency took us more than a decade and required massive volume, significant engineering investments and significant capital.
-Standard Vistaprint business cards (which account for approximately 29% of the Vistaprint business unit total bookings for fiscal 2016) represent a mature, highly refined, and highly profitable example of the power of mass customization.
-Even though we do not expect many other products to reach this extreme level of automation, we do currently produce multiple other product categories (such as flyers, brochures, signage, mugs, calendars, t-shirts, hats, embroidered soft goods, rubber stamps, photobooks, labels and holiday cards) via analogous methods whose volume and processes are well along the spectrum of mass customization relative to traditional suppliers and thus provide great customer value and a strong, profitable and growing revenue stream.
+Standard Vistaprint business cards (which account for approximately 28% of the Vistaprint business' total bookings for fiscal 2017) represent a mature, highly refined, and highly profitable example of the power of mass customization.
+Even though we do not expect many other products to reach this extreme level of automation, we do currently produce multiple other product categories (such as flyers, brochures, signage, mugs, calendars, pens, t-shirts, hats, embroidered soft goods, rubber stamps, photobooks, labels and holiday cards) via analogous methods whose volume and processes are well along the spectrum of mass customization relative to traditional suppliers and thus provide great customer value and a strong, profitable and growing revenue stream.

 We believe that the potential for scale-based advantages are not limited to large, automated production lines.
-Other advantages include the ability to systematically and automatically sort through large volumes of diverse orders for the "long tail" (i.e. those formats and process requirements that are relatively uncommon), to group these diverse orders into more homogeneous categories, and to route them to production nodes that are specialized for that category of operations and/or which are geographically proximate to the customer.
+Other advantages include the ability to systematically and automatically sort through the voluminous "long tail" of diverse and uncommon orders in order to group them into more homogeneous categories, and to route them to production nodes that are specialized for that category of operations and/or which are geographically proximate to the customer.
 In such cases, even though the daily production volume of a given production node is small in comparison to our highest volume production lines, the homogeneity and volume we are able to achieve is nonetheless significant relative to traditional suppliers of the long tail product in question; thus our relative efficiency gains remain substantial.
 For this type of long tail production, we rely heavily on third-party fulfillment partnerships, which allow us to offer a very diverse set of products.
 We acquired most of our capabilities in this area via our investments in Exaprint, Printdeal, Pixartprinting and WIRmachenDRUCK.
-For instance, the product assortment of each these four brands are measured in the tens of thousands, versus just a few hundred at Vistaprint traditionally.
+For instance, the product assortment of each of these four businesses is measured in the tens of thousands, versus just a few hundred at Vistaprint traditionally.
 This deep and broad product offering is important to many customers.